EthanAnderes/BayesianCmbLensing/README.md

-# Generating a simulation and gibbs chains in parallel
+# Generating a lensed CMB simulation and run gibbs chain

 This script generates multiple simulated gibbs runs in parallel, all on the same simulated data.
 There are two ways to run this file, both which requires launching Julia in the top diretory.